By Jerry Poling, special to travelwisconsin.com

 In the early 1920s, wealthy businessman Frank Stout built a 9-hole course on the shore of lovely Red Cedar Lake to go with his Adirondack-style family lodge (now Stout's Island Lodge).
 Tagalong, patterned after Scottish links course with deep grass bunkers, opened in 1925.
 The reigning U.S. Open and British Open champions, Willie McFarlane and "Long" John Barnes, christened the course with a match.
 A second nine was added in recent years.

-Dating to 1893, this 9-hole course east of Whitewater partially was designed by A.G.
+Dating to 1893, Eagle Springs, a 9-hole course east of Whitewater, partially was designed by A.G.
 Spaulding, the former Chicago White Sox player and manager and founder of the famous sporting goods company.
 Take a shot at the “volcano” hole then cool down with a beverage after the round under the apple tree that grows through the roof of the clubhouse.

 Golfers have been teeing it up on the tight fairways at Quit Qui Oc for more than 80 years on a 9-hole course originally designed by noted architect Tom Bendelow in 1925.
 A second nine was added in 2001.

-Opened as a six-hole course in 1921, it was expanded to 18 holes by 1930 and has been thrilling golfers to Wisconsin's top vacation destination ever since with its rolling layout and its views of Lake Michigan and nearby forests.
+Opened as a six-hole course in 1921, Peninsula State Park Golf Course was expanded to 18 holes by 1930 and has been thrilling golfers to Wisconsin's top vacation destination ever since with its rolling layout and its views of Lake Michigan and nearby forests.

-Built in 1909, this 9-hole Vilas County course lists 1902 U.S. Amateur champion Louis James as one of its original members, along with other notable wealthy Chicagoans who used to spend their summer vacations up north.
+Built in 1909, Plum Lake Golf Club is a 9-hole Vilas County course that lists 1902 U.S. Amateur champion Louis James as one of its original members, along with other notable wealthy Chicagoans who used to spend their summer vacations up north.
 Take your lumps at the "sugar bowl" hole.
 Then enjoy the view of the lake from the porch of the 1923 clubhouse.

 This popular 18-hole course has been challenging northwoods golfers since 1930 when Thomas Vardon, the brother of six-time British Open champion Harry Vardon, designed the original nine.
-Vardon's finishing hole, a lovely dogleg par-4 around a lake, still is considered one of the best in the state.
+Vardon's finishing hole at Spooner Golf Club, a lovely dogleg par-4 around a lake, still is considered one of the best in the state.